robbie-webbe/stonks_alerts/README.md

     * Possible distances 378pc or 9.6kpc.
     * Fit to spec with nH 3.1 x 10^17 and power law -0.517.
     * Est luminosity 7.2 x 10^30 erg/s at 378pc or 4.61 x 10^33 erg/s at 9.6kpc.
     * No exceptional features for further interest.
-Could check position against other X-ray observatories?
-FLIX?
+HILIGT gives no further information.

 **0886110501**
 + Source 19 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.